 Cold exposure is known to reduce inflammation.
-Patrick Marleau plays hockey for the Toronto Maple Leafs, and he has an ice bath between each period.
+Patrick Marleau plays hockey in the NHL, and he has an ice bath between each period when he is in the playoffs.
 He takes off his hockey equipment and hops in the iced tub and then gets his gear back on in time for the next period.
 The ice bath kills the inflammation instantly.
 He says he feels fresh and ready to go every period.

 Keep in mind you want the inflammation after working out because it is part of the stress that gets the results we want.
 You have to wait at least a few hours after training to do cold exposure.

 If you’re using cold therapy as a form of hormesis, when you’re exposed to cold, your mitochondria will produce energy in the form of heat.
 With most hormesis, including cold exposure and exercise, you will build more mitochondria.
 You get good at vasoconstriction and less sensitive to the pain of the extreme cold.

 Heat exposure causes vasodilation, increased heart rate, and increased metabolism.
 This can be dangerous for those with a heart condition.
 Consult your doctor first.
 Cold exposure causes vasoconstriction.
 Not quite as dangerous, but you might still want to consult your doctor first.